You are about to spend 2 days in Porto? Congratulations, you’ve made a great choice!

 Even though Porto is the second-largest city in Portugal, for some reason, a lot of people leave it out of their European itineraries.
 Big miss for them and great news for all of us, who’ve decided to spend a few days in Porto – the most underrated city in Europe.

-Now you may wonder, if this is the second largest city in the country, are two days enough to explore it?
-Since most of the landmarks are close to each other and the tourist crowds aren’t that big, 2 days would give you just enough time to taste the spirit of the place.
+Now you may wonder, if this is the second-largest city in the country, are two days enough to explore it?
+Since most of the landmarks are close to each other and the tourist crowds aren’t that big, two days would give you just enough time to taste the spirit of the place.

 I need to warn you though, once your 2 days in Porto are over you’d be sorry you’ve spent so little time there, and you’d be already planning your return.